 If someone comes across a different type of panel or if their monitor doesn't correspond to our review, let us know and we will update the review.
 Note that some tests such as the gray uniformity may vary between individual units.

 The Dell P2217H is an average 1080p monitor with wide viewing angles and good ergonomics, but only decent picture quality.
 It is a good fit for an office environment or gaming on a budget, but for other uses, there may be better competition.
-See our recommendations for the best monitors under $200, the best budget gaming monitors and the best gaming monitors for PC.
+See our recommendations for the best monitors under $200, the best budget gaming monitors, the best budget monitors, and the best gaming monitors for PC.

 The Dell P2417H is slightly better than the Dell P2217H.
 The overall performance of the two models is very similar, but the P2417H has better black uniformity, good for darker rooms.
 The only real difference between the two is the size, so if you want a bit more screen real estate, the 24" P2417H is better.